 Somewhere in the midst of this frightening experience, it became clear that the hospital was not going to find a solution for our little boy.
 Mason and my husband were loaded into another ambulance, this time taking him to a hospital with an ICU department.
 Mason was admitted to the Emergency Department ICU at Sick Kids, and things suddenly changed.
 Mason screamed for what felt like 18 hours straight, a countless barrage of doctors drew blood hourly.
 At one point I looked down at my child and felt sick: his body was so thin, his skin was black and blue from all of the needle pricks and he was in a state of complete distress.

-A diagnosis was both relieving and frightening.
-“Type 1 diabetes” was foreign to us.
-“DKA” was foreign to us.
+A diagnosis was both relieving and frightening. “type 1 diabetes” was foreign to us.
+“Diabetic ketoacidosis (DKA)” was foreign to us.

 You must learn to be friends with the sharks or you die.